 Tell me what you know about the role

 Employers can ask this question to start a line to tell you the basics of the position you are applying for.
 It can also tell them as soon as possible the job description and whether you take the time to read the study carefully.

 Example Answer: “From the job description, I understand that you are primarily looking for a bookkeeper to assist with the financial activities of the Accounts Payable and applicable related departments.
 I understand that you need HIPPA compliance training, for which I am certified in the daily tasks.
-Create processing vendor, journal, check request, wire fix and the invoice for payment.
-This location is open and the team, why do you need?
+Create a processing vendor, journal, check request, wire fix, and invoice for payment.
+This location is open and the team, why do you need it?